Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: i theory with non-Hermitian Su-Schrieffer-Heeger type matrix

-In this paper, we focus on the role of ZSMs in nonlocal braiding statistics along the stacking direction.
-Ref.~\cite{li2024} shows that boundary zero modes obtained from eigendecompostion capture the upper-right and lower-left elements of $K^{-1}$ in the thermodynamic limit when the $K$ matrix is symmetric.
+So far, we focus on the role of ZSMs in nonlocal braiding statistics along the stacking direction.
+Reference~\cite{li2024} shows that boundary zero modes obtained from eigendecompostion capture the upper-right and lower-left elements of $K^{-1}$ in the thermodynamic limit when the $K$ matrix is symmetric.
 Are these two approaches compatible with each other?
 Are there any differences between the approximate matrix $M$ constructed from ZSMs and the approximate matrix $M'$ constructed from boundary zero modes when the $K$ matrix is symmetric?
-In fact, Eqs.~(\ref{simplifiedsvdzero}) and (\ref{simplifiedzsm2}) in Appendix~\ref{appendix_detailed} yield the boundary zero modes obtained from the eigendecomposition of the Hermitian $K$ matrices.
+In fact, Eqs.~(\ref{simplifiedsvdzero}) and (\ref{simplifiedzsm2}) in Appendix~\ref{appendix_detailed} are equations for the boundary zero modes of the Hermitian $K$ matrices, thus these two approaches are indeed identical.
 We explicitly verify this using $K_{\mathrm{nSSH}}$ for the case $n_1 = n_2 = n$ and $m_1 = m_2 = m$.
-When $n_1 = n_2 = n$ and $m_1 = m_2 = m$, $K_{\mathrm{nSSH}}$ (Eq.~(\ref{nsshkmatrix})) is a symmetric matrix sharing the same mathematical form of Su-Schrieffer-Heeger Hamiltonian \cite{su1979solitons}.
-If $|m|>|n|$, the approximate matrix $M_{\mathrm{nSSH}}'$ for the inverse $K_{\mathrm{nSSH}}^{-1}$ constructed from boundary zero modes $\mathbf w_1$ and $\mathbf w_2$ reads \cite{li2024}
+When $n_1 = n_2 = n$ and $m_1 = m_2 = m$, $K_{\mathrm{nSSH}}$ [Eq.~(\ref{nsshkmatrix})] is a symmetric matrix sharing the same mathematical form of the SSH Hamiltonian \cite{su1979solitons}.
+If $|m|>|n|$, then the approximate matrix $M_{\mathrm{nSSH}}'$ for the inverse $K_{\mathrm{nSSH}}^{-1}$ constructed from boundary zero modes $\mathbf w_1$ and $\mathbf w_2$ reads \cite{li2024}

 where

 and the exponentially small eigenvalues are

 The approximate matrix constructed from ZSMs is given by Eq.~(\ref{caseiiim2}).
 Comparing $M_{\mathrm{nSSH}}$ and $M_{\mathrm{nSSH}}'$, we discover that